FAU-LAP/NOMAD-CAMELS/docs/users_guide.md

 # User's Guide
 ## Display HDF5 File
-You can simply display the HDF5 file you obtained from CAMELS by dragging-and-dropping it into the following [webpage](https://h5web.panosc.eu/h5wasm) or any other HDF5-viewer.
+You can  display the HDF5 file you obtained from CAMELS by dragging-and-dropping it into the following [webpage](https://h5web.panosc.eu/h5wasm) or any other HDF5-viewer.
 ## Reading HDF5 Files from CAMELS
 You can use this simple python script to read your HDF5 recursively and convert it to a nested dictionary.\
 > This is not necessary as the HDF5 file can be used like a dictionary in python but might be useful in some situations.